anmonteiro/fcds-lab-2015/README.md

 ## Contents

 This repository contains solutions for 4 of the aforementioned programming challenges, as well as an input generator for the Haar Wavelets problem.

+## License

+Copyright (c) 2015 António Nuno Monteiro

+This work is distributed under the MIT license.
+For more information see the [LICENSE](./LICENSE) file.